Church Patronage (Scotland) Act 1874

-The Church Patronage (Scotland) Act 1874 (37 & 38 Vict c 82) was an Act of the Parliament of the United Kingdom of Great Britain and Ireland.
+The Church Patronage (Scotland) Act 1874 (37 & 38 Vict. c.
+82) or the Veto Act was an Act of the Parliament of the United Kingdom of Great Britain and Ireland.
 It repealed the Church Patronage (Scotland) Act 1711.
 It was passed on 7 August 1874 and its long title is An Act to alter and amend the laws relating to the Appointment of Ministers to Parishes in Scotland.

-The Church of Scotland had always opposed the 1711 Act, claiming it was contrary to the Treaty of Union between Scotland and England and an unlawful interference by the civil power in purely spiritual matters of Church government, namely the appointment of Ministers.
-After 163 years of struggle - including annual petitions to Parliament and a series of splits in the Church - the Original Secession of 1733, and the Great Disruption leading to the setting up of the Free Church of Scotland - along with costly defeats in the Court of Session - the abolition of Patronage was very welcome to the Church.
+The Church of Scotland had always opposed the Church Patronage (Scotland) Act 1711 (10 Ann. c.
+21), claiming it was contrary to the Treaty of Union between Scotland and England and an unlawful interference by the civil power in purely spiritual matters of Church government, namely the appointment of Ministers.
+After 163 years of struggle – including annual petitions to Parliament and a series of splits in the Church – the Original Secession of 1733, and the Great Disruption leading to the setting up of the Free Church of Scotland – along with costly defeats in the Court of Session – the abolition of patronage was very welcome to the Church.